Feeding Your Cat

 We have dry food bags with photos of Bengals on them, reassuring Bengal cat owners that the manufacturer offers the only species-appropriate diet for Bengals.

 We have friends who tell us “this is the only thing you should feed your cat.”

 We have sick cats who are dying from lymphoma, cancer, diabetes, kidney failure, and other terrible diseases.
 Our Veterinarians are overwhelmed.
 We too, are overwhelmed by all the “information” that sends us scrambling in hundreds of directions.
 It is confusing, expensive, and frustrating.

 Because of our experience training and research, we are firm advocates of raw food diets.
 We always advise our clients “No Dry Food” -ever.
-Please refer to Feeding Your Cat in the article below for more information, and also the Facebook group Completely Raw and Proud.
+For recipes and feeding guidelines, join and follow the Facebook group Completely Raw and Proud.

 For more information about why we are not proponents of commercial foods, please read this article Carrageenan Can Be Dangerous to Your Pet.

 It is not difficult to transition a cat from commercial food to Raw food.
 If you would like to learn more, please read this article How to Transition to a Raw Cat Food Diet.

 Darwin’s Frozen Raw

 One of the easiest ways to feed your cat raw food, is to subscribe to a raw food delivery service.
 We like Darwin’s as it is easy, convenient, and contains all of the vitamins and minerals, in each pouch (no messy mixing required.
 Darwin’s has a great new program that offers new Bengal adopters a nice discount on your first order.
 Click the image to be redirected to Darwin’s website.

 Vital Cat Essentials